giancarlo/gbc/docs/potential-features.md

 add = fn(a, b) => a + b
 ```

-Currently rejected (see `decisions.md` D16): there are already two forms — anonymous
+Currently rejected: there are already two forms — anonymous
 blocks `{ expr }` auto-emit, and `fn(...) { body }` requires explicit `next`.
 Adding
 `=>` is a third way to express auto-emit with named parameters — a One Way violation
 with only ergonomic gain (~50% character reduction for short helpers).